rishiraj88/portfolio/README.md

 And more on the way!

 ## 5. RRShopware [Link](https://github.com/rishiraj88/RRShopware)
-- core JavaScript/CSS/HTML site PoC
-- a shopping site implementation
+- a shopping site implementation with vanilla JavaScript, CSS and HTML
-- a single page site, live [here](https://rrshops.netlify.app/)
+- To visit the cloud-hosted site, smile and step in to [RRShops](https://rrshops.netlify.app/)

 ## 6. More Java Samples [Link](https://github.com/rishiraj88/CodeSamples/tree/main/JavaSamples/src)
 - **DefaultEleValue.java :** to test default values of elements of array